Scattering from an external field in quantum chromodynamics at high energies: from foundations to interdisciplinary connections: Virtual photon wave function in a quark-antiquark pair

 \ee where we have introduced the polarization four-vectors $\varepsilon_{(\lambda)}$ and the spinors $u$, $v$ associated to asymptotic single-particle states of given momentum, helicity and color: \be

-\ee The integration over $x^-$ actually required a regularization, which may have consisted in substitutions $k^+\to k^+\pm i0^+$, $p^+\to p^+\pm i0^+$ in the phase factors.
-We did not keep track of the imaginary part thus introduced because it will not play any role in the calculations we will perform.
+\ee Note that the integration over $x^-$, represented by the operator $1/\partial^+=1/\partial_-$ in Eq.~(\ref{eq:free-EOM}), actually required a regularization.
+This regularization may have involved substituting $k^+\to k^+\pm i0^+$, $p^+\to p^+\pm i0^+$ in the phase factors, with the choice of sign being consistent with the boundary conditions specified in the definition of $1/\partial^+$ [Eq.~(\ref{eq:definition-inverse-derivative})].
+We have not tracked the resulting small imaginary components that shift the poles at vanishing ``$+$'' components of momenta in Eq.~(\ref{eq:u-v-epsilon}), as these do not affect the outcome of the calculations we will perform.

-We check that the expression of the gluon polarization four-vectors is consistent with the gauge conditions $\eta\cdot\varepsilon_{(\lambda)}=0$ and $k\cdot\varepsilon_{(\lambda)}=0$, equations that would determine all components unambiguously when the transverse components have been chosen.
-The two polarization vectors obey the completeness and orthogonality relations
+We check that the expression of the gluon polarization four-vectors is consistent with the gauge conditions $\eta\cdot\varepsilon_{(\lambda)}=\varepsilon_{(\lambda)}^+=0$ and $k\cdot\varepsilon_{(\lambda)}=0$.
+These equations, along with the previously mentioned boundary conditions on the fields, would determine all components unambiguously when the transverse components have been chosen.